kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  25.md

 **What would be the best course of action to take so you can implement the reporting process?**

-- [ ] Configure Multi-AZ to setup a secondary database instance in another region
+- [ ] :  Configure Multi-AZ to setup a secondary database instance in another region

-- [x] Deploy a Read Replica to setup a secondary read-only database instance
+- [x] :  Deploy a Read Replica to setup a secondary read-only database instance

-- [ ] Deploy a Read Replica to setup a secondary read and write database instance
+- [ ] :  Deploy a Read Replica to setup a secondary read and write database instance

-- [ ] Configure Multi-AZ to setup a secondary database instance in another Availability Zone
+- [ ] :  Configure Multi-AZ to setup a secondary database instance in another Availability Zone

-*
+*----

+- #secondary_database_instance #rds #configure_multi_-_az #reporting_process #database_instance
 - hasExplain:: [[explanation_Question  25.md]]